-I’d be remiss not to include the notorious Irish coffee, which includes the not-so-secret ingredient of whiskey (plus sugar and whipped cream).
+In talking about coffee around the world, I’d be remiss not to include the notorious Irish coffee, which includes the not-so-secret ingredient of whiskey (plus sugar and whipped cream).
 Believe it or not though, Irish coffee wasn’t invented for the sake of the Irish, necessarily.
 A chef at an Irish airport restaurant created the concoction to comfort American tourists during a cold winter in the 1940s.

 Greece takes its coffee with lots of foam.
 The method actually comes from a Yemeni tradition of boiling coffee in a brass pot, which allows foam to form on the surface (and lends a certain creaminess to the coffee).
 The coffee is ready to serve once the foam spills over the top of the pot.